open-policy-agent/eopa/docs/enterprise-opa/how-to/install/kubernetes.md

 ## 2. Store the license in a secret

 This is a required step.
-This secret is used in the Enterprise OPA pods to enable them to start.
+This secret is used in the EOPA pods to enable them to start.

 ```yaml
 apiVersion: v1